surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

   - Dash

 - <b>Reverse scale:</b>  it displays the inverse values.
-<bFor Instance :** if the chart displays the 10 highest values, on Checking Reverse Scale , it displays 10 lowest values.
+<b>For Instance :</b> if the chart displays the 10 highest values, on Checking Reverse Scale , it displays 10 lowest values.

-- **Show ticklabels** it enables measure values on y-axis.
+- <b>Show Tick-labels</b> it enables measure values on y-axis.

-- **Show arc lines** it points the dimension fields in radar chart.
+- <b>Show arc lines:</b> it points the dimension fields in radar chart.

 - **Arc field** select the dimension field to apply arc lines.